Louisiana State Capitol: Exterior

 The inspiration to reject the traditional "rotunda-dome-and-wing" capitol when designing Louisiana's came from Nebraska.
 At the time, the Nebraska State Capitol, designed by Bertram Goodhue, was under construction and was the first that was a modern skyscraper instead of traditionally being modeled on the United States Capitol.
 Despite the inefficiencies of floor space in early skyscrapers due to the presence of elevator shafts, Huey Long insisted that his capitol be a tower.
 The Louisiana State Capitol has 34 stories and is 450 ft tall, making it the tallest capitol in the United States.
+(Note: Early articles about the capitol put it at 33 stories.)
 Currently, it is also the tallest building in Baton Rouge and the seventh tallest in Louisiana.

 The Capitol's facade was constructed out of limestone from Alabama and is decorated with many sculptures and reliefs, and includes much of Louisiana's symbols and its history.
 A frieze designed by Ulric Ellerhusen runs along the top of the tower's base, at the fifth floor, depicting the actions of Louisianans in wartime and peace, from colonization to World War I. Between each pilaster on the outside of the House and Senate chambers is one of twenty-two square portraits of important persons in Louisiana history.
+(Note: The 22 persons depicted in the portraits, beginning on the left side of the front of the Capitol and going counterclockwise, are: Edward Livingston, William C. C. Claiborne, Jean-Baptiste Le Moyne, René-Robert Cavelier, Hernando de Soto, Andrew Jackson, Henry Watkins Allen, Edward Douglass White, Thomas Jefferson, Judah P. Benjamin, Richard Taylor, Francis T. Nicholls, P. G. T. Beauregard, Zachary Taylor, John McDonogh, Julien de Lallande Poydras, Judah Touro, Paul Tulane, Louis Moreau Gottschalk, John James Audubon, and Charles Gayarré.)
 The portraits were divided up among several New Orleans sculptors: Angela Gregory worked on eight, Albert Reiker on six, John Lachin and Rudolph Parducci jointly on six, and Juanita Gonzales completed two.